-NHTI's Nursing - Paramedic to RN Completion degree program is designed for the paramedic who wishes to advance to a registered nurse (RN) to provide direct patient care in a variety of settings.
+NHTI's Nursing - LPN to RN Completion Option degree program is for the LPN who wishes to advance to a registered nurse (RN) and provide direct patient care in a variety of settings.
 Our faculty members create learning experiences that foster innovative teaching and learning, support and enhance student development, promote the use of college resources, and encourage civic engagement.